eda-ricercatore/admin-notes/skill-set/higher-end-roles/robotics.md

 	- Strong mathematics and analytical skills
 	- Work experience in deep learning platforms such as Caffe or Tensorflow
 	- Domain knowledge and implementation experience with Lidar/Visual SLAM/Odometry.
++ Installation, setup and calibration of MOCAP system, binocular cameras
 + skill set:
 	- Extensive knowledge in Communication Protocols (USB, CAT5/6, CAN, UART, I2C, SPI)
 	- Minimum 2 years of experience with python, C++, able to debug various applications, e.g: proprietary software and third-party software